 1. Classic Pixie Cut with Long Sideburns

-Short Pixie Cut , also spelled pixy, in the folklore of southwestern England, represents a tiny elf-like spirit, or a mischievous small fairy dressed in green who dances in the moonlight to the music of nature and was usually depicted with short hair, hence the Pixie cut!
-Pixie cuts were popularized first in the 1950s when Audrey Hepburn wore the style and are still in trend!
+Short Pixie Cut, also spelled pixy, in the folklore of southwestern England, represents a tiny elf-like spirit, or a mischievous small fairy dressed in green who dances in the moonlight to the music of nature and was usually depicted with short hair, hence the Pixie cut!
+These were popularized first in the 1950s when Audrey Hepburn wore the style and are still in trend!
 The version below is similar to what the actress wore in those times, except the long sideburns were not in fashion at the time.

 2. Short Crop With Undercut and Combed Forward Front

-“Crop” refers to literally “short cut hair”, and in the picture below we see a combination of short hair and shaved sides, which make this women haircuts example a modern example of a short hairstyle.
+“Crop” refers to literally “short cut hair”, and in the picture below we see a combination of short hair and shaved sides, which makes this women’s haircut an example of a modern example of a short hairstyle.

 Another crop variation, this shorter, asymmetric cut with straight bangs and long sideburns will give you a tomboy look if it weren’t for the lavender purple color that brings softness and femininity.

-Again, a classic hairstyle, this messy blonde look of a pixie women haircut can give you plenty of styling options, great texture and will leave all your facial features and collarbones visible for extra femininity.
+Again, a classic hairstyle, this messy blonde look of a pixie women’s haircut can give you plenty of styling options, and great texture and will leave all your facial features and collarbones visible for extra femininity.

-All women haircuts that give the spiky illusion are called “spiky haircuts” and this purple pixie cut makes no exception.
-It was highly popularized by lead singers in rock-bands and it sports a slightly longer top and carefully shaved sides.
+All women’s haircuts that give the spiky illusion are called “spiky haircuts” and this purple pixie cut makes no exception.
+It was highly popularized by lead singers in rock bands and it sports a slightly longer top and carefully shaved sides.

-Similar to a Buzz Cut, faded women haircuts don’t have a specific name other than a “fade”, which describes the way o cutting the hair very short using #0 blade clippers.
+Similar to a Buzz Cut, the fade haircuts for women don’t have a specific name other than a “fade”, which describes the way o cutting the hair very short using #0 blade clippers.